alexyorke/offline-npm-autocomplete/README.md

 - Clone this repo `git clone https://github.com/alexyorke/offline-npm-autocomplete`.
 - Add `offline-npm-autocomplete.sh` to your `.bashrc`.
 - Add the auto-updater (`offline-npm-autocomplete-updater.sh`) to your crontab so that you get new package names.
+- Run the auto-updater at least once, otherwise it won't work.

 ## Configuring